Alikhan Bukeikhanov: Political life

+Author of the idea of the First Kazakh Republic

 In April 1917, Bukeikhanov, Akhmet Baitursynov and several other native political figures took the initiative to convene an All-Kazakh Congress in Orenburg.
 In its resolution, Congress urged the return to the native population of all the lands confiscated from it by the previous regime and the expulsion of all the new settlers from the Kazakh-Kirghiz territories.
 Other resolutions demanded the transfer of the local schools into native hands and the termination of the recruitment introduced in 1916.
 Within the group, Bukeikhanov, along with Russian liberals, chiefly the Kadets sought to direct attention first to economic problems, whereas others sought to unite the Kazakhs with the other Turkic peoples of Russia.

 Three months later, another Kazakh-Kirghiz Congress met in Orenburg.
 There, for the first time, the idea of territorial autonomy emerged, and a national Kazakh-Kirghiz political party was formed, the Alash Autonomy.
 Before the February Revolution, Bukeikhanov collaborated with the Kadets in the hope of getting autonomous status for Kazakhs and contacted the head of the Russian Provisional Government Alexander Kerensky.
 Kerensky proceeded to make Bukeikhanov a commissar.
 On 19 March 1917, he was appointed as the Provisional Government Commissioner of Turgay Oblast.
 After the October Revolution, he was elected in 1917 as president of the Alash Orda government of Alash Autonomy.

 In 1920, after the establishment of Soviet hegemony, Bukeikhanov joined the Bolshevik party and returned to scientific life.
 His earlier political activities caused the authorities to view him with suspicion, leading to arrests in 1926 and 1928.
 In 1926, Bukeikhanov was arrested on the charge of counter-revolutionary activity and put into the Butyrka prison in Moscow.
 But due to the lack of evidence in the criminal case against him, he was released from prison.
 In 1930, the authorities banished him to Moscow, where he was arrested a final time in 1937 and executed.

 It was not until 1989 that the Soviet authorities rehabilitated him.

 Writings

 Bukeikhanov's major political publication was "Kirgizy" ("The Kazakhs") (1910), which was released in the Constitutional Democratic party book on nationalities edited by A. I. Kosteliansky.

 Bukeikhanov's other activities of this period included assisting in the creation of Qazaq, a Kazakh language newspaper, and writing articles for newspapers, including "Dala Walayatynyng Gazeti" (Omsk), "Orenburgskii Listok", "Semipalatinskii Listok", "Turkestanskie Vedomosti" (Tashkent), "Stepnoi Pioner" (Omsk), and "Sary-Arqa" (Semipalatinsk).
 He was also a contributor to Ay Qap and "Sibirskie Voprosy".